Skip to main content

 • A subset of the following:

-• Kripke models for propositional modal and temporal logic.
+• Kripke models for modal logic.

 • Applications of modal logic to philosophical issues and problems.